samyakraka/Medecro_AI_MediTech_Minds/README.md

 - Improve accuracy with updated medical datasets.
 - Add support for more languages and voice assistance.

+## About
+This project was developed as part of the Medecro HealthHack 2024, where our team was selected as a finalist.

 ## License
 This project is licensed under the MIT License.